Satabdi Roy: Setback (2003–2013)

 Her post-marital career was not successful.
 Swapan Saha cast her alongside Tapas Pal, Abhishek Chatterjee and Rituparna Sengupta in his family drama Sukh Dukkher Sansar (2003).
 The film was financial success.
 She then accepted the role of an embittered widow in Raja Sen's social drama Debipaksha (2004).
 Though a disaster at box office, the film fetched her another BFJA Award for Best Actress in a Supporting role in 2005.

 Further roles (2016–2018)

 She was approached to play the lead in Teesta, a stage adaptation of Bratya Basu's play Mukhomukhi Bosibar.
 Teesta was staged for the first time in January 2016.
 It was directed by Shekhar Samaddar and staged by Aabhash theatre group.

 On 23 April 2016 Roy at the conference of the film Bizli (2018), declared that she would portray the antagonist Dr. Jerina in the film.
 Initially she was reluctant to play the role but finally gave her nod on Bobby's insistence.
 Her performance in the film was received well by critics.

+She portrays an advocate in her upcoming Hindi film The Jangipur Trial.